 If you live in an apartment or condo, you’ll need to consult with your landlord and/or condo board before exploring your home’s solar potential.
 The decision to install solar PV to create power for a multi-unit building will involve more people in the decision.

 In 2015, the province launched a Solar for Community Buildings Pilot Program to support community participation in renewable energy generation and to help Nova Scotia continue its transition toward cleaner energy.
 The program is designed to help Municipalities, Mi’kmaq First Nations, Academic Institutions and Non-profit Organizations install solar panels to generate electricity that can be sold to the power utility.
-The program will reopen for applications in the spring of 2019.
+The program is currently closed.

 Nova Scotians also have the opportunity to use renewable energy technologies to help create the power they need for their homes or businesses.
 For-profit businesses are eligible to enter into an ‘enhanced net metering’ agreement with Nova Scotia Power to offset all or part of their electricity use while still being able to draw from the provincial power grid when needed.